 The Company has incurred losses and negative cash flows from operations since inception and expects to continue to generate operating losses for the foreseeable future.
-As of March 31, 2021, the Company had an accumulated deficit of \$169.7 million.
-Since inception through March 31, 2021, the Company has funded operations primarily with the net proceeds from the issuance of convertible promissory notes, from the issuance of redeemable convertible preferred stock, from the net proceeds from the Company's initial public offering (the "IPO") and from the net proceeds from the PIPE Financing.
-As of March 31,2021, the Company had cash, cash equivalents, and short-term investments of \$147.0 million, which it believes will be sufficient to fund its planned operations for a period of at least 12 months from the date of the issuance of the accompanying unaudited consolidated financial statements.
-The Company also has long-term investments of \$23.7 million.
+As of March 31, 2022, the Company had an accumulated deficit of \$258.2 million.
+Since inception through March 31, 2022, the Company has funded operations primarily with the net proceeds from the issuance of convertible promissory notes, from the issuance of redeemable convertible preferred stock, from the net proceeds from the Company's initial public offering (the "IPO"), a private investment in public equity transaction ("PIPE Financing"), and an at-the-market offering under an open market sales agreement.
+As of March 31, 2022, the Company had cash, cash equivalents, and short-term investments of \$91.5 million, which it believes will be sufficient to fund its planned operations for a period of at least 12 months from the date of the issuance of the accompanying unaudited consolidated financial statements.
+The Company also has long-term investments of \$19.2 million.